abogutalan/transcribe-tool/README.md

 # Transcribe Tool

-The purpose of this Transcribe tool is to be able to upload .wav files into an S3 bucket and perform an AWS Transcribe job.
-Upon completion, the resulting transcription JSON file can be downloaded.
-This tool is meant to help developers get started using AWS Transcribe.
+The purpose of this Transcribe tool is to be able to perform AWS Transcribe on an audio file in S3 bucket.

 ## Getting Started